code-lab-org/sos/README.md

 ## Execution

-The SOS applications can be executed using conda or Docker.
+The SOS applications can be executed using Conda or Docker.
 The steps for executing Conda are provided below, assuming you have following the [NOS-T installation instructions](https://nost-tools-v2.readthedocs.io/en/latest/installation/installation.html) and [AWS CLI installation instructions](https://nost-tools-v2.readthedocs.io/en/latest/operators_guide/modules/aws.html).

 ### Conda